 \section{Privacy of Random Selection}

 Recall that we have trained $N$ private models on the same dataset $D$, obtaining output parameters $\theta_1(D), \ldots, \theta_N(D)\in\mathbb{R}^p$.
 As discussed in Section~\ref{sec:problem_formulation}, there is no general post-processing algorithm that improves utilities beyond the degenerated solutions if we do not have access to any parameters of the training algorithms $\{\mathcal{M}_i\}_{i=1}^N$.
 Hence, for random selection, we assume that we are given the hyperparameters of $\mathcal{M}$, from which we derive the RDP and PLD profiles of each input model.
 For each $\mathcal{M}_i$, we denote the RDP parameters as $\{\varepsilon_{\alpha,i}\}_{\alpha>1}$ and the PLD privacy parameters as $\varepsilon\mapsto\delta_i(\varepsilon)$.
-To this end, we develop two complementary accounting techniques: an RDP-based bound that is convenient for analysis and optimization, and a PLD-based method that is typically tighter in practice. \paragraph{RDP Accounting.} We begin with the RDP approach by establishing an explicit upper bound on the RDP parameters of RS. \begin{theorem}[$(\alpha, \varepsilon_{\alpha}^{\text{RS}}$)-RDP] For any $\alpha>1$, random selection (Eq.~\eqref{eq:RS}) over $N$ private models (each being $(\alpha, \varepsilon_{\alpha,i})$-RDP) satisfy $(\alpha, \varepsilon_{\alpha}^{\text{RS}}(\pi)$)-RDP where
+To this end, we develop two complementary accounting techniques: an RDP-based bound that is convenient for analysis and optimization, and a PLD-based method that is typically tighter in practice.